Local Government Finance Bill

 Infrastructure Supplements

-The bill empowers the Greater London Authority and mayoral combined authorities to impose levies ("infrastructure supplements") on non-domestic ratepayers to fund economic development projects.
-Strict conditions apply, including the publication of prospectuses and consultation.
-The bill specifies how the funds can be used and prohibits their use for certain services.
-It outlines procedures for billing authorities, including notice requirements and expense allocation.
+The bill empowers the Greater London Authority and certain mayoral combined authorities to impose levies ("infrastructure supplements") on non-domestic ratepayers to fund projects promoting economic development.
+These supplements are subject to conditions, including publication of a prospectus, consultation, and restrictions on how the funds can be used.

 Other Local Levies

-The bill allows billing authorities to create property owner arrangements and impose levies within Business Improvement Districts.
-It also extends the power to impose business rate supplements to mayoral combined authorities.
+The bill allows billing authorities to create property owner arrangements and impose levies within Business Improvement Districts (BIDs), and extends the power to impose business rate supplements to mayoral combined authorities.

 Government Spending